wsong/docker-py/docs/api.md

 * container (str): The container to start

-**Deprecation warning:** For API version > 1.15, it is highly recommended to provide host config options in the
-  [`host_config` parameter of `create_container`](#create_container)
+**Deprecation warning:** Passing configuration options in `start` is no longer supported.
+Users are expected to use the [`host_config` parameter of `create_container`](#create_container)

 ```python